ace-ds/DS_Primer/README.md

 **Notebook**

-`week_2_data_management` - this directory will have the notebooks discussed in the sessions
+`week_1_data_management` - this directory will have the notebooks discussed in the data management session `week_2_data_visualization` - this directory will have the notebook discussed in the data visualization session

 **How to launch Notebook**